EtienneFerrandi/Generation_XML/README.md

 First, we attempted to fine-tune an LLM on our data.
 This was a question/answer dataframe with the text of the documentary unit in the first column and its XML/EAD encoding in the second column.
 There could be one to two documentary units (two <c> tags and their content) per question.
 If possible, the maximum number of tokens per question and per answer should not exceed 512.

-We tried fine-tuning the open-source LLMs 7B, Llama 2 from Meta and Mistral-Hermès from Mistral AI, which we loaded into a quantized version using an A100 GPU rented from Google Colab ([cf. Open-source LLMs fine-tuned](https://github.com/EtienneFerrandi/Generation_XML/tree/d73287cc57ad9758d046722072fda00eda2c77fe/Open-source%20LLMs%20fine-tuned))
+We tried fine-tuning the open-source LLMs 7B, Llama 2 from Meta and Mistral-Hermès from Mistral AI, which we loaded into a quantized version using an A100 GPU rented from Google Colab (cf. [Open-source LLMs fine-tuned](https://github.com/EtienneFerrandi/Generation_XML/tree/d73287cc57ad9758d046722072fda00eda2c77fe/Open-source%20LLMs%20fine-tuned)).

+We also tried fine-tuning gpt-3.5, owned by OpenAI, using the OpenAI API (cf [GPT 3.5 fine-tuned](https://github.com/EtienneFerrandi/Generation_XML/tree/463532e848c3b06d1455f7ad35260e7cdbfda302/GPT%203.5%20fine-tuned))